Regina Day Langhout

 • How can researchers facilitate systemic, sustainable change that increases individual and group thriving, and support people identifying as agents of social change?

-Professor Langhout's primary research takes place in elementary schools and neighborhoods that serve working class and working poor African American, Latina/o, and white students.
+Professor Langhout's primary research takes place in elementary schools and neighborhoods that serve working class and working poor African American, Latinx, and white students.
 She uses a paradigm called participatory action research (PAR) to critically examine schools and neighborhoods.
 With PAR, stakeholder groups collaborate to determine problems and interventions.
 Her empirical research includes determining recess interventions through playground observations and focus groups, surveying teachers, parents, and students to assess their perceptions of school context, and working with young people to develop and paint a mural on school grounds in order to create a more welcoming atmosphere for students and their families.

 Teaching